-Performance outcomes Acceptable outcomes development that: development. provides for an overriding need in the public interest is a development commitment AND AO1.2 The proposal provides an environmental offset for any significant adverse impact on a wetland that cannot be avoided, except where the development arises from, and is necessary to give effect to, a development approval .
-(3) is for community infrastructure.
+Performance outcomes Acceptable outcomes development that: development. provides for an overriding need in the public interest is a development commitment AND AO1.2 The proposal provides an environmental offset for any significant residual impact on a wetland , except where the development arises from, and is necessary to give effect to, a development approval .
+(3) is for community infrastructure .
 Development location PO2 Development is not carried out in a wetland in a wetland protection area AO2.1 Development is located outside: (1) the mapped boundary of a wetland in a wetland protection area, or (2) an alternative mapped boundary of the wetland in a wetland protection area: (a) submitted as part of the development application, and (b) supported by a site assessment and analysis of the wetland to delineate its extent, in accordance with the Queensland wetland definition and delineation guideline (as updated from time to time) available on the Department of Environment and Heritage Protection website, (c) if the chief executive is satisfied the alternative is a more accurate representation of the boundary.
-PO3 An adequate buffer to a wetland in a wetland protection area is provided and OR AO2.2 Development is minimised in a wetland in a wetland protection area and provides an environmental offset for any significant adverse impact that cannot be avoided, in accordance with PO1 (except where development arises from, and is necessary to give effect to a current development approval).
-AO3.1 A buffer surrounding a wetland in a wetland protection area is provided and has a minimum width of: maintained.
-(1) 200 metres, where the wetland is located outside an urban area, or (2) 50 metres, where the wetland is located within an urban area.
+OR A02.2 Development is minimised in a wetland in a wetland protection area and provides an environmental offset for any significant residual impact, in accordance with PO13 (except where development arises from, and is necessary to give effect to a current development approval).
+PO3 An adequate buffer to a wetland in a wetland protection area is provided and maintained.
+AO3.1 A buffer surrounding a wetland in a wetland protection area is provided and has a minimum width of: (1) 200 metres, where the wetland is located outside an urban area, or (2) 50 metres, where the wetland is located within an urban area.
 OR AO3.2 An alternative buffer is provided, the width of which is supported by evaluation of the environmental values and functioning of, and threats to, the wetland in a wetland protection area.
 Editor's note: The Queensland wetland buffer guideline, Department of Environment and Heritage, 2011 should be referred to when planning detailed buffer design to position development, determine any alternative buffer widths, and establish operating measures that avoid adverse impacts on a wetland.
 Hydrology PO4 The existing surface water hydrological regime of the wetland protection area (including the area of the wetland ) is enhanced or maintained.
 AO4.1 Development must: (1) provide a net ecological benefit and improvement to the environmental values and functioning of a wetland in a wetland protection area (2) rehabilitate the existing hydrological regime, or restore the natural hydrological regime of the wetland in a wetland protection area to enhance the ecological functions and biodiversity values of the wetland.
 Editor's note: Refer to the Wetland rehabilitation guidelines for the Great Barrier Reef catchment, Wetland Care Australia, 2008.
 OR AO4.2 Development does not change the existing surface water hydrological regime of a wetland in a wetland protection area, including through channelisation, redirection or interruption of flows.